 Anheuser-Busch is best known as North America's King of Beers, as a result of its Budweiser and Michelob brands.
 In a shock development in 2008, this long-established American icon was acquired by Belgian-Brazilian rival InBev for a whopping $52bn.
 That deal created a mammoth new business, the world's largest brewer by a considerable margin.
 The combined company now operates under the name AB InBev, although its main US subsidiary is still known as Anheuser-Busch.
 It remains the clear leader in the US beer market, with around 41% share in 2019.
 However, for years, traditional beer has come under relentless and intense pressure from a succession of rival alcoholic drinks: flavoured malt beverages, spirits, wine, and most recently hard seltzers.
 The Budweiser family, led by Bud Light, still accounts for over half the total beer market, but the market itself has been slowly shrinking.
 Other important brands under the Anheuser-Busch umbrella include Michelob, Natural Light, Busch and European import Stella Artois.
 The decline in sales of traditional brews - especially Bud Light and Budweiser - prompted an aggressive push by the company into faster-growing and higher-priced craft beer in the 2010s.
 AB acquired more than a dozen regional brewers, now consolidated under the banner of The High End.
 Key brands and breweries include Shock Top, Goose Island, Redhook, Elysian, Golden Road and the UK's Camden Hells.
 It continues to dabble in numerous other segments including Mexican beers (including Montejo), malt beverages (Bacardi Silver, Lime-a-Rita and others) and since 2019 even spirits.
 On the basis of can't beat em, join em, Anheuser-Busch began launching seltzer versions of several brands, including Natural Light and Bud Light, from the second half of 2019 onwards.
 The US business is partnered by Labatt Breweries, now Canada's biggest brewer ahead of long-time rival Molson after it secured local distribution of Corona Extra, which AB InBev owns everywhere except the US.
-For 2019, Anheuser-Busch InBev North America reported revenues of $15.5bn, more or less unchanged year-on-year, and equivalent to 30% of the group total.
-Revenues from the US alone were just under $13.7bn.
-However, volumes have been falling steadily for several years, down another 2.4% in 2019 to 108.1m hl (from 133.6m hl a decade earlier).
+For 2020, Anheuser-Busch InBev North America reported revenues of $15.6bn, up marginally on the year before, and equivalent to 33% of the group total.
+Revenues from the US alone were $13.8bn.
+However, volumes have been falling steadily for several years, down to 106.8m hl in 2020 (from 133.6m hl a decade earlier).
 Until the InBev takeover, Anheuser-Busch was also one of the largest theme park operators in the US (Busch Gardens, Seaworld and others), as well as a leading manufacturer of aluminium containers.
 The parks business was sold in 2009, and the group has gradually reduced its exposure to materials manufacturing and recycling.
+It sold a near-50% stake in its aluminium can business in 2020 to private equity.
 Joao Castro Neves was replaced abruptly as president of AB InBev North America in 2016 by Michel Doukeris.

 Capsule checked 11th March 2020